 6. Calculate Costs of Food and Gas

-Food and gas are some of the most expensive items that you can need to budget for when you are thinking of moving to a new location.
-You might find that gas and goods are much more expensive in the new place that you are thinking of moving to.
+Food and gas are some of the most expensive items to budget for when you’re moving to a new location.
+You might find that gas and goods are more expensive in the new place you are thinking of moving to.
 This can be a major issue for people who move to new locations without researching this factor.

 If you are not sure what the cost of basic needs is in the new location that you are planning to move to, you need to figure out how much of your income needs to be devoted to these costs when you move.
-Your new income will need to cover this cost and you need to be sure that you can make enough money to afford to live comfortably and buy the things that you need.
+Your new income will need to cover this cost.
+Also, you need to be sure that you can afford to live comfortably and buy the things that you need.

 Keep in Mind That Comparing the Cost of Living Can Vary Greatly

 Assuming that you will be able to afford any location in the world is not a very practical attitude.
 While your unique situation might make this true, you need to think about all of the details of your daily costs and needs when comparing your cost of living in your current location with that of the new place you are thinking of moving to.
-Being unaware of these factors can lead to major concerns and disappointments with a move after you have gotten to your new location.
+Being unaware of these factors can lead to major concerns.
+It can also lead to disappointments with a move after you have gotten to your new location.

 Make sure that you think about the costs of getting to a new location as well as the costs of buying a home in the city that you are thinking of moving to.
 Consider car transport costs and the costs associated with keeping your car when you move.
 There are many considerations that you need to make sure you have thought of before you move to a new city or state, or country.

 Thinking about all of the details related to the cost of living in a new location well before you move can be essential to your long-term happiness in your new home.